nathanbertram/twitter-bootstrap-kaminari-views/README.md

+# HAML Version

-This is a conversion of work done by [gabetax](https://github.com/gabetax/twitter-bootstrap-kaminari-views) - I simply converted everything to haml.
+Original work done by [gabetax](https://github.com/gabetax/twitter-bootstrap-kaminari-views) - I simply converted everything to haml.
 I'm using it in a project with kaminari 0.13.0 and bootstrap 2 without any problem.

 # Kaminari views for Twitter Bootstrap